ibbeh/comp3005finalproject/README.md

 - Python 3.x for script execution

 ## Setup Instructions
-1. **Database Setup:** Create a PostgreSQL database using pgAdmin.
+1. **Database Setup:** Create a PostgreSQL database using dbexports.sql with pgadmin
-Run the SQL script dbexport.sql to create tables and initialize schemas.
-2. **Data Importation:** Ensure JSON data files are prepared in the data/events and data/lineups directories.
-Python scripts must be run in the specified order to correctly populate the database.

-Note: deleteMatches.py and seasonMatchIDsExtractor.py are used to manage data selectively based on project requirements.
-Execute these scripts as needed to adjust the dataset.

 # Directory Structure